 Heavy or Non-Working Electronics

-Large or broken electronics can add unnecessary weight and risk during a long-distance move.
-If something no longer works reliably, moving it only delays the inevitable replacement.
+Large or broken electronics add unnecessary weight.
+If something no longer works reliably, moving it just delays the inevitable replacement.

 - Broken TVs or monitors